resilienceacademy/crd-userguide/docs/source/data-providers.rst

 Download data quality requirements and checklist of the standards applied in the Climate Risk Database through the CRD:

-- `data quality requirement and standards <https://geonode.resilienceacademy.ac.tz/documents/398>`_
+- `Data quality requirements and standards <https://geonode.resilienceacademy.ac.tz/documents/398>`_

-- `data quality requirement and standards (TURP) <https://geonode.resilienceacademy.ac.tz/documents/182>`_ this version is for data acquisition projects under the TURP program.
+- `Data quality requirements and standards (TURP) <https://geonode.resilienceacademy.ac.tz/documents/182>`_ - this version is for data acquisition projects under the TURP program.

 The elements of these documents are highlighted below.